jbezza123/chatgpt3/README.md

 * [nltk](https://www.nltk.org/) - A library for natural language processing
 * [OpenAI](https://openai.com/) - GPT-3 API (if it is used)

+## Problems

+* Does not remember previous conversations loaded from file

 ## Authors